influxdata/terraform-aws-influx/modules/influxdb-cluster/README.md

 This module can optionally create an [EBS volume](https://aws.amazon.com/ebs/) for each EC2 Instance in the ASG.
 You can use these volume to store InfluxDB data and are mandotory for InfluxDB data nodes.

 We recommend a single EBS volume for the meta nodes for storing its Raft database.
-Two volumes for data nodes, one volume to store the `/data` directory and another for the `/meta`, `/wal`, and `/hh` direcotries.
+And one for data nodes, to store the `/data`, `/meta`, `/wal`, and `/hh` direcotries.

 ### Backup and Replication